 20 Fun Poem Types You’ve Never Heard Of

-To celebrate National Poetry Month (in April), I thought I would share some fun poetry ideas to get those creative juices flowing, along with a FREEBIE handouts Glossary of Poetic Terms and 8 Types of Poetry.
+To celebrate National Poetry Month (in April), I thought I would share some fun poetry ideas to get those creative juices flowing, along with a FREEBIE handouts Glossary of Poetic Terms and 20 Fun Poem Types!
 Last year at this time, I posted Thirty Poetry Project Ideas for National Poetry Month, so this year, I thought I would introduce some poetry ideas you may never have tried – or even heard of!

 *NOTE: Some of these are on the “challenging” side and have been so indicated with an asterisk.
 Have fun!